Cooling tower comes down at idled Vermont nuclear plant

 Demolition begins on the east cooling towers at the Vermont Yankee Nuclear Power Plant, in Vernon, Vt., on Thursday, July 11, 2019.
 The plant was shut down on Dec.
 29, 2014.
 (Kristopher Radder/The Brattleboro ... more

 VERNON, Vt.
-(AP) — A cooling town at the now-closed Vermont Yankee nuclear power plant in Vernon has been demolished.
+(AP) — A big step toward demolishing the now-closed Vermont Yankee power plant in Vernon has been taken.

-The Thursday demolition of the east cooling town comes as NorthStar Nuclear Decommissioning continues its work to tear down the Vermont Yankee plant, which stopped generating electricity in 2014.
+The Thursday demolition of the east cooling tower comes as NorthStar Nuclear Decommissioning continues its work to tear down the Vermont Yankee plant.

+NorthStar bought Vermont Yankee in January.
+It plans to decommission the plant by 2026, decades ahead of the schedule endorsed by the plant's former owner.

 The Brattleboro Reformer reports the second, or west cooling tower, is expected to come down Friday.